vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans.md

 these considerations, and family diabetic tendencies, it seems worthwhile to get a lipid panel done.
-I do expect that my diet, exercise, and stress level changes since then have been for the better, but general age-related deterioration pushse in the other direction.
+I do expect that my diet, exercise, and stress level changes since then have been for the better, but general age-related deterioration pushes in the other direction.

 ### Omega-3: followup measurement to test the success of supplementation and dietary changes